llms-heart-mir/tutorial/book/part01_llms/ch01_basics/sec02-trad-lms.md

 - CoNLL (2003): 22,137 sentences
 - Few-NERD (2021): 118,200 sentences

-It's all relatively, but these are very small (and specific) compared to the training data for LLMs.
+These are very small (and task-specific) compared to the training data for LLMs.

 ## Models

-For classification, a deep learning models with a classification head used to have under or above a million parameters.
-Or - 0.001B parameters.
+For classification, deep learning models with a classification head used to have under or over a million parameters.
+In other words, around 0.001B parameters.

 Models for named entity recognition were not too different.

-An exception is machine translation, where things were - could be, and had to be - much larger.
+An exception was machine translation, where things were - could be, and had to be - much larger.
 Until very recently though (before 2020), the models were still definitely under 1B.

-More importantly, before LLMs (also before BERTs; which will be covered in the next section,) all the models were specialized for a specific task.
+More importantly, before LLMs (also before BERTs, which will be covered in the next section), all the models were specialized for a specific task.
-This means everything is scattered; models, datasets, etc..
-You have one model for one task.
-You need many models for many tasks.
+This meant everything was scattered; models, datasets, etc. You had one model for one task.
+You needed many models for many tasks.
-And that was just natural, as they should be.
+And that was just natural, as it should be.